 Mike and Kaikea Nakachi from the Big Island are cultural practitioners, and they are descendants of Hawaiian kahu manō, or “shark keepers.”
 They are devoted to the study and preservation of sharks.
 Mike and Kaikea have been providing feedback and guidance relating to the story, manō 'aumakua, character designs, and visuals.
 They advocated for years for the state to pass a law protecting sharks, and on June 8, 2021, Hawaii House Bill 553 was passed, which establishes an offense of intentionally or knowingly capturing, entangling, or killing a shark in state marine water.

 Hailiʻōpua Baker is an Associate Professor of Hawaiian theatre at UH Mānoa.
 She is the playwright and director of the Hawaiian language production ʻAuʻa ʻIa: Holding On, which was invited to be featured as the opening act at an off-Broadway festival in January 2020.
-She is the casting director for the film.
+She is the casting director and cultural advisor for the film.

 Christopher Kaipulaumakaniolono Baker was the voice of Maui in the ʻōlelo Hawaiʻi language version of Disney’s Moana.
 He composed and performed the original Hawaiian ʻoli for the film.